 What you share will first be read by one of the Expose The Harm team.
-If there is any information that we think could identify you or someone else, we will remove it before publishing your story on this website.
+If there is any information that we think could identify you or someone else, we will remove it before publishing your experience on this website.
 We will also remove any offensive slurs.
-We aim to publish on this website every story shared with us.
-Your story may be picked up by other people, including the media, and re-published elsewhere.
+We aim to publish on this website every experience shared with us.
+Your experience may be picked up by other people, including the media, and re-published elsewhere.

 Will I get into trouble with my parents, school or police for sharing that I have viewed porn?

 Absolutely not!
 Children do not get in trouble with the law for accessing adult pornography.
 If adults in your life are concerned about you viewing it, it’s likely because they are worried about your wellbeing.
 And what’s more, because all experiences shared here are strictly anonymised, no one should be able to identify you.

 What if I or someone I know has been harmed because of (an)other’s porn use?